 Can I dry camp or do I need services? >>

-Yes.
-Dry camping is off the grid with no services other than the ones that you have with your RV.
-While RVing you will use battery power and a generator to run your interior lights, the on board water pump and the furnace fan to push heat around.
-Other 110 volt items will not run unless you hook up to a campground’s 15, 30 or 50 amp electricity supply.
-When dry camping the battery can be recharged by a generator (gas or diesel) or some people install solar panels to trickle charge.
+Yes, camping without services is possible in winter.
+An RV will use battery power and a generator to run interior lights and the on-board water pump and furnace fan to circulate heat.
+Other 110-volt items will not run unless the unit is hooked up to a campground’s 15-, 30- or 50-amp electricity supply.
+When dry camping batteries can be recharged by a generator (gas or diesel), or some people install solar panels to trickle charge.
+Read our Tips’ section articles on RV winter camping prep and winter camping for the beginner.

 How do I use the furnace to keep warm? >>